 Established in 1838, Madison sits at the top of north-central Florida and is overflowing with Southern charm and hospitality.
 This may just be the perfect place to escape the hectic hustle and bustle of big city life and to get a glimpse of the true beauty of Old Florida.

 Agriculture was a vital component when this area was settled by cotton and tobacco farmers.
-Today, farming here is quite different with modern irrigation and a focus on sustainability.
+Today, farming here is quite different from modern irrigation and focuses on sustainability.

 Important crops such as peanuts, corn, soybeans, mushrooms, and many vegetables grow in abundance.
 The farm-to-table movement helps the farmers, the local restaurants, and all those who revel in the deliciousness of the local cuisine, leading the visitor to some of the best restaurants in Madison, FL.

 Nature provides plenty of land for hunting and bodies of water, such as Lake Frances, for fishing.

 The humid subtropical climate makes Madison one of the most comfortable locations in Florida.
 There are undeveloped areas to explore as well as paved paths that invite walking, bicycle riding, and horseback riding.